Jerry Flaschner Humanitarian Spirit Awards

 Eligible applicants must meet the following requirements:

-- Be employed or affiliated with a Network in Aging of Western New York, Inc. participating organization
+- Applicant must be employed or affiliated with a Network in Aging of Western New York, Inc. participating member agency, but need not be a member themselves.

 - Pursue education endeavors, outside of normal working hours, which are directly related to their current job assignment or which prepares them for additional responsibilities within the field of aging.